The algebraic cheap rebuilding property: Introduction

-We denote $\sfCR_\infty\coloneqq \bigcap_{n\in \IZ}\sfCR_n$ and~$\sfCWR_\infty\coloneqq \bigcap_{n\in \IZ}\sfCWR_n$.
 We show that~$\sfCR_*$ is a bootstrappable property of residually finite groups (Proposition~\ref{prop:bootstrappable CR}).
 The key observation is that the mapping cone of homotopy retracts is again a homotopy retract, and that all maps can be made explicit allowing for norm estimates.
-Our approach is closely related to that of Okun--Schreve~\cite{Okun-Schreve21}.
+Our algebraic approach has some similarity with the topological one by Okun--Schreve~\cite{Okun-Schreve21}.
+Then we obtain the Bootstrapping Theorem~\ref{thm:bootstrapping intro} for~$\sfCR_*$ immediately from our axiomatic framework.
 While the algebraic cheap rebuilding property is heavily inspired by the (geometric) cheap rebuilding property of \ABFG~\cite{ABFG21}, there is no obvious implication (Remark~\ref{rem:rebuilding} and Remark~\ref{rem:CR}).

 The basic example of a group that lies in~$\sfCR_\infty$ is the integers~$\IZ$ (Example~\ref{ex:integers}).
-Then it follows from the Bootstrapping Theorem~\ref{thm:bootstrapping intro} for~$\sfCR_*$ that all residually finite infinite elementary amenable groups of type~$\sfFP_\infty$ lie in~$\sfCR_\infty$ (Example~\ref{ex:elementary:ame}).
-Hence, in order to show that a residually finite group~$\Gamma$ lies in~$\sfCR_n$, it suffices to exhibit a $\Gamma$-CW-complex as in Theorem~\ref{thm:bootstrapping intro} with suitable stabilisers (e.g., stabilisers containing appropriate elementary amenable normal subgroups).
-This strategy has previously been applied for the (geometric) cheap rebuilding property to special linear groups and mapping class groups~\cite{ABFG21}.
-Other classes of groups satisfying the (geometric) cheap rebuilding property include certain Artin groups~\cite{ABFG21}, outer automorphism groups of free products of~$\IZ/2$~\cite{GGH22}, mapping tori of polynomially growing automorphisms~\cite{AHK22,AGHK23}, and inner-amenable groups~\cite{Uschold22}.
+Then an application of the Bootstrapping Theorem~\ref{thm:bootstrapping intro} for~$\sfCR_*$ recovers Theorem~\ref{thm:SLd} (Remark~\ref{rem:arithmetic groups}).
+Moreover, we deduce that all residually finite infinite elementary amenable groups of type~$\sfFP_\infty$ lie in~$\sfCR_\infty$ (Example~\ref{ex:elementary:ame}).
+While we do not know if residually finite infinite (not necessarily elementary) amenable groups of type~$\sfFP_\infty$ lie in~$\sfCR_\infty$, we show that they lie in~$\sfCWR_\infty$ (Theorem~\ref{thm:amenable CWR}).

 The sequence~$\sfCWR_*$ does not seem to be a bootstrappable property of residually finite groups.
 Nevertheless, we obtain the following modified Bootstrapping Theorem for~$\sfCWR_*$ under stronger assumptions on stabilisers of cells of dimension~$\ge 1$.